Backing Vocalist

 PIP WILLIAMS (Producer: Status Quo, Shirley Bassey, The Moody Blues, Kiki Dee, Elton John, Uriah Heep, Jim Diamond, Doctor Feelgood, Bucks Fizz, Elkie Brooks, Barbara Dickson, Nightwish etc)

-Kim was interviewed about her life as a backing vocalist for BBC Radio 4 on a programme called "R.E.S.P.E.C.T – The Art of Backing Vocals" (broadcast in 2009).
+Kim was interviewed about her life as a backing vocalist for BBC Radio 4 on a programme called “R.E.S.P.E.C.T – The Art of Backing Vocals

 BBC Radio 4